Four Season Landscaping: 6 Creative Design Ideas

 Four-season landscapes provide interest all year long.

-The central design idea behind a four-season landscape is to group plants that bloom sequentially.
+The central design idea behind a four-season landscaping is to group plants that bloom sequentially.
 This ensures that an area of your garden is in bloom for as long as possible each season.

 Where flowers don’t provide interest, you can use elements like foliage and trees to draw the eye and create attractive colour and texture combinations that last all year.